Aaron Brown (footballer, born 1983)

-Aaron Anthony Brown (born 23 June 1983 in Wolverhampton, England) is a professional footballer who plays for Farmhouse Beacon.
-He plays as a centre back.
+Aaron Anthony Brown (born 23 June 1983 in Wolverhampton, England) is a former professional footballer He is now retired.
+He played as a centre back.

 Playing career

 A defender who had previously played for Stafford Rangers and Tamworth, Brown joined Reading on 23 November 2005 on loan, before signing permanently in January 2006, for a fee in the region of £100,000.
 After one month since joining Reading, but made no appearances for the team so far, Brown joined AFC Bournemouth, to cover for Shaun Cooper, who suffered an injury.
 After one month with Bournemouth, Brown made a return to Reading.
 Ahead of a new season, with Reading promoted, Brown suffered an ankle injury, in a friendly match against Bromley on 15 July 2006, which they won and his injury ruled him out for two months.
 Brown said on his injury and career: "I am devastated, absolutely gutted.
 This was going to be the biggest year of my career.
 But everything happens for a reason and I have to stay really positive and try to come back even stronger and more determined.
 I have never even had an injury before, so it's a new experience for me.
 It's about being strong mentally as much as anything.
 I will be out for around six to eight weeks and then I will need a few weeks after that to get fit."
 However, Brown suffered another set-back injury on his ankle.
 In January, Brown returned from injury.

 On 5 June 2007, Reading took up the option to extend his contract by a year, which will keep him at the club for the duration of the 2007–08 season.
 He moved to Walsall on loan for the remainder of that contract on 27 March 2008.